 Children of selection committee members are exempt.

-Only one award will be made to a family in any one scholarship award year.

 Recipients of scholarship may hold other scholarship awards or prizes in addition to the HTA Scholarship.
 However, if a student receives other grants or scholarships that completely cover all direct and indirect costs of college, the student will forfeit HTA scholarship.

 Administration:

-A selection committee will be selected from past board members.
+A selection committee will be comprised of volunteer active members unrelated to applicants.

 Eligible Institutions

-Educational institutions receiving scholarship awards must be recognized as tax exempt under Section 501 of the Internal Revenue Code.
-Additionally, the institution must be in the United States or Canada.
+Educational institutions receiving scholarship awards must be recognized , accredited post-secondary educational institutions.
+Funds will be paid in USD, regardless of the country wherein the institution is located.

 Selection Criteria

-In addition to meeting the qualifying requirements defined above, a detailed application must be completed.
+In addition to meeting the qualifying requirements defined herein, a detailed application must be completed.
 The following information will be taken into consideration in the selection process:

-Scholastic record and results of college admission tests (10%)
+Scholastic record (10%)

-Extra curricular activities and leadership: measured by participation in sports, school and community involvement (20%)
+Extracurricular activities and leadership measured by participation in sports, school and community involvement (20%)

 Job/work experience (20%)

-Essay: measured in both content and message: a.
+Essay: (50%) measured in both content and message:

 How has your parent/guardian/sponsor benefited from a career in hoof trimming?
-(250 words or less) AND b.
+(250 words or less) AND

 How will you benefit from this education and what are your plans for your future?
-(500 words or less) 50%
+(500 words or less)

 If not a dependent child of an active member, a letter of high recommendation from an active member as sponsor.